ruby-hyperloop/todo-tutorial/README.md

   include HyperRouter::ComponentMethods
   def link_item(path)
     # wrap the NavLink in a LI and
-    # pass the class (selected) to be added when the current
+    # tell the NavLink to change the class to :selected when
-    # path equals the NavLink's path.
+    # the current (active) path equals the NavLink's path.
     LI { NavLink("/#{path}", active_class: :selected) { path.camelize } }
   end
   render(DIV, class: :footer) do   # add class
-    UL(class: :filters) do # make links into a UL link_item(:all)
+    UL(class: :filters) do         # wrap links in a UL link_item(:all)
       link_item(:active)
       link_item(:completed)